 What is happening is that we are trying to fill in the details without having a plan.
 It’s hard to decide on the details when the plan is non-existent.

-This post is all about teaching you how to create an Itinerary Template using my unique planning formula AND then filling it with the details.
+This post teaches you how to create an Itinerary Template using my unique planning formula AND then filling it with the details.

-You will be able to use this method for extensive and complex itineraries, short stays, day trips and even half days.
-The plan, or itinerary template, keep your research focused instead of researching a bunch of stuff that may, or may not, work.
+You can use this method for extensive and complex itineraries, short stays, day trips and even half days.
+The plan or itinerary template keeps your research focused instead of researching a bunch of stuff that may or may not work.

 So, on that note, let’s get started.